SURAJOP7/SURAJOP7/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the

 GNU General Public License for more details.
+DON'T KANG THE BOT WITHOUT OWNER PERMISSION.

 You should have received a copy of the GNU General Public License